FarronF/limerick-council-meetings/meetings/2019/02/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 8th January 2019.md

  Councillor Keary requested information on prosecutions and pending

-prosecutions for illegally parked caravans in Rathkeale town over Christmas.--- 6
+prosecutions for illegally parked caravans in Rathkeale town over Christmas.
+---
+6

  Councillor Sheahan informed Members that Irish Water are currently drawing up